Samsung Galaxy S8 Australian Review: A sleek and near-perfect phone

 Samsung’s Galaxy S8 very nearly lives up to its immense hype, meaning that it’s a very fine phone indeed.

 There’s no doubting that it’s been a rocky six months for Samsung.
 The Galaxy Note 7 should have been a triumph, and but for that pesky issue with handsets bursting into flames, it would have been.
+Buy the new Samsung Galaxy S8 smartphone from Samsung and enjoy free delivery plus a 14-day change-of-mind return policy.

 Samsung Galaxy S8 from Samsung